51Degrees/Device-Detection/README.md

 examples/ - Contain C source files of example programs.
 Corresponding project files are available for Visual Studio and Code Blocks.

-haproxy/ - Contains files necessary to build the API with HA Proxy.
+haproxy/ - References files necessary to build the API with HA Proxy.

 node.js/ - Files for Node.js extension.
 See node.js/README.md for details.